Our Fees and Your Budget

 Plants vary enormously in cost depending on the pot size, the availability, and the type of plant.

-Perennials (flowering plants) grow reasonably quickly and your garden will feel like it is starting to mature within a year.
 However, gardens need woody plants such as shrubs and trees for structure, and often mature specimens are appropriate.
 Woody plants tend to grow slowly which makes them more expensive.
+For example, a more mature tree that would provide your garden with instant height and impact, can cost from £300 to a few £1,000, depending on it’s maturity.